simonallisonuk/docs/ic-principles.md

 with the tools themselves, instead of solving your customer problems.
 That's why I like to spend a small % of my time dedicated to learning.

-When do I decide to spend time learning a new tool?
-In some cases, the team or organization has mandated use of a tool (build system, programming language, etc), and I have no choice but to learn it.
-In other cases, I'll be using a toolset on my own, and I'll notice that it has a downside that may be fixed by migrating to some other tools.
-In either case I'll pause what I'm working on and spend time learning.
+When do I decide to spend time learning?
+In some cases, the team or organization has mandated use of a tool (build system, programming language, etc.), and I have no choice but to learn it.
+In other cases, I'll be using a toolset on my own, and I'll notice that it has a downside that may be fixed by migrating to something else.
+In either case I'll pause what I'm working on and shift my focus to learning.

 Here are a few examples: